Medicine Overview of Histac Tablet

 Both Histac and famotidine lower gastric acid secretion by blocking the H2 (histamine) receptor in the stomach.
 It is not advisable to take them together as they have a similar action and use and when used together, there could be an increased risk of side effects.

 Yes, Histac can be used for the short-term treatment of gastritis.
-It helps by decreasing the amount of acid released into the stomach and relieving stomach pain and acid reflux.<br>
+It helps by decreasing the amount of acid released into the stomach and relieving stomach pain and acid reflux.

-Yes, Histac can be taken with vitamin B. No drug-drug interactions have been reported between the two.
+Yes, Histac can be taken with vitamin B. No drug-drug interactions have been reported between this medicine and vitamin B.

 Caution should be exercised when Histac is given to patients with a liver disease like hepatitis B as it is metabolized in the liver.
 Histac can be taken by a patient of hepatitis B if it is really essential and advised by a doctor.
 Very rare reports of hepatitis with or without jaundice have been documented in patients taking Histac.